deividasstr/Calc/README.txt

 Hello to whomever reading this!
-This is my first java application, a calculator.
+This is my first java application, a calculator, console-based.
-You can keep adding numbers to it, using operands show the result, C function is available.
+You can keep adding numbers to it, using operators show the result, C function is available.
 It is also debugged!
-Next step will be to add GUI to it.
 Thanks!